 Nonetheless, Latvian NRA SPRK stated that environmental aspects, even if they do not directly apply to the electronic communications industry, may be defined in other specific environmental regulations.
 ANCOM has also noted that in Romania, environmental protection issues are regulated by other national authorities.
-Furthermore, two NRAs specified that although there was no reference to the environment in the provisions transposing Article 61 of the EECC and the BCRD, infrastructure sharing could lower the environmental cost of deploying electronic communication networks,27 or stated that any use of the BCRD provisions for infrastructure sharing has a positive impact on environment since it avoids duplication of infrastructure.28 Furthermore, in France, Arcep has been working on infrastructure sharing since 2009, particularly in the context of access to fibre networks.
+Furthermore, two NRAs specified that although there was no reference to the environment in the provisions transposing Article 61 of the EECC and the BCRD, infrastructure sharing could lower the environmental cost of deploying electronic communication networks, 27 or stated that any use of the BCRD provisions for infrastructure sharing has a positive impact on environment since it avoids duplication of infrastructure.
+Furthermore, in France, Arcep has been working on infrastructure sharing since 2009, particularly in the context of access to fibre networks.
 These efforts were aimed at defining clear rules for the deployment and mutualisation of fibre infrastructure, notably in less densely populated areas.
 ARCEP's approach has been consistent with the European regulatory framework.
-Since then, all FttH networks are shared and although the set of decisions and recommendations taken by the NRA29 do not mention the protection of the environment directly, they mention network deployment efficiency.
+Since then, all FttH networks are shared and although the set of decisions and recommendations taken by the NRA do not mention the protection of the environment directly, they mention network deployment efficiency.
 The provisions transposing Article 61(3) of the EECC refer also to general Arcep's regulatory objectives which include among other objectives "a high level of protection of the environment", when stating that Arcep can specify the terms and conditions for access by internet service providers to FttH networks.
-As regards the implementation of the national provisions in such a way that environmental considerations are encompassed, Arcep considers it beneficial to pursue environmental objectives in the implementation of the GIA regulation and in the review of the EECC.
+As regards the implementation of the national provisions in such a way that environmental

-27 HAKOM.
+&lt;sup>27 HAKOM.